 - should have at most 4-5 loops (It could be more, but the calculation speed would significantly increase)

 - Every loop should contain at least one resistance

 2. The workspace

-- Upper panel whict contains the program's name and the toolbar.
+- Upper panel which contains the program's toolbar.

-- Center panel with the layout of the circuit.
+- Right panel with the layout of the circuit.

-- Left panel, where the values of the electronic elements are.
+- Left panel, with the values of the electronic elements, and the analysis results.